whykay/python-ireland-old-guide/guide/constitution.rst

    #.
 Treasurer: The Treasurer shall have responsibility for all the Society's finances including the collection of subscriptions and the maintenance of accounts.
    #.
 Other Committee Members shall be delegated any duties by the Chairperson as are seen fit, including acting as deputies to the Officers of the Society.

 #.
-Eligibility, Nomination and Election of Officers
+Eligibility, Nomination and Election of Committee Members

    a.
-Eligibility in the case of all Officers is derived from all Members of the Society.
+Eligibility in the case of all Committee Members is derived from all Members of the Society.
    #.
+Candidates for election to the Committee must be nominated and seconded by Members of the Society in writing and the Secretary must receive such nominations at the published address of the Society at least seven days before the AGM.
-Officers shall be elected by the Committee from the Committee Members.
+   #.
+All elections shall be by show of hands.

 #.
 Annual General Meeting and Extraordinary General Meetings